ShelbyPBS/ShelbyPBS.github.io/pages/faq.md

 As a former middle school teacher, I have extensive experience with middle-grade novels and curriculum creation.

 ### How much do you charge?
 This varies greatly based on the type of project and its length.
 The Editorial Freelancers Association (EFA) has put together <a href="https://www.the-efa.org/rates/" target="_blank">a list of recommended rates</a> that I follow.
 Depending on what you need, my prices range from $.01 to $.03 per word.
-To find out about your project specifically, <a href="/proofedbyshelby/contact">contact me!</a>
+To find out about your project specifically, <a href="/contact">contact me!</a>

 ### What is your turnaround time?
 Again, this depends on the size of your project and what other projects I am working on at the time.
-If you want, you can fill out this form and I can let you know what I can do for your project!
+If you want, you can fill out <a href="/services">this form</a> and I can let you know what I can do for your project!